SIUE-ITS/cluster-docs/docs/user_guides/hpc_basics/resource_overview.md

 ### Department and PI Partitions

 Nodes can be purchased by either departments or principal investigators (subject to availability and datacenter limits).
 The nodes purchased are directly assigned to the owners.
 The owners get full access to the nodes with no limits enforced.
 This is done by a partition being added to Slurm specifically assigned to the owned nodes.
 A QOS is also added which allows access to that partition.
-The QOS is assigned to the owners once requested as a [new allocation is request](user_guides/project_and_allocation_management/request_new_allocation.md).
-The owners can then add other users to the QOS so they can use the purchased nodes.
+The QOS is assigned to the owners an [allocation is requested](user_guides/project_and_allocation_management/request_new_allocation.md).
+The owners can then [add other users](user_guides/project_and_allocation_management/adding_users.md) to the QOS so they can use the purchased nodes.

 Below shows example output and commands for viewing a partition of this type and understanding how it works.
 Note that `{owner}` typically would be the `e-ID` of the nodes association whether PI or department.
 Also `{project}` is typically taken from the output of `projects` where it would be in below example `{owner}_1`